Training Courses

 Additional support such as childcare provision and access to digital kit can also be provided during the course.

-The course will be delivered online with access to course leaders and personalised support.
+The course will be delivered both online and face to face with access to course leaders and personalised support.

 Is this course for me?